-By statute, the FY24 revenue budget must match the Auditor's Final Estimate of Available Resources.
-OMB's estimated revenue will differ from the Auditor's estimate, most notably because the Auditor's estimate excludes certain items with the expectation that those items can later be certified as "supplemental" revenue when the amounts are known and/or when funds are received.
+By statute, the FY24 revenue budget must match the Auditor's Final Estimate of Available Resources which is not yet available.
+OMB's estimated revenue will differ from the Auditor's estimate, partly due to this timing and partly for other reasons.
+Most notably, the Auditor's estimate will exclude certain items with the expectation that those items can later be certified as "supplemental" revenue when the amounts are known and/or when funds are actually received.